arnavgautam/TreeHacks2015/HOLs/HOL-Windows8AndMobileServices/HOL.md

 <a name="Exercise1" />
 ## Exercise 1: Creating your first Mobile Service ##

-This exercise shows you how to add a cloud-based backend service to a Windows 8 app using Windows Azure Mobile Services.
+This exercise shows you how to add a cloud-based backend service to a Windows 8 app using Microsoft Azure Mobile Services.
 You will create both a new mobile service and a simple _To do list_ app that stores app data in the new mobile service.

 A screenshot from the completed app is below: